skycoin/obelisk/blocktree.md

 ```

-### GetAllBlocks
+### GetAllBlockRecords
-- Returns an list of all blocks from the root to the end of the tree.
-This function performs a *depth first traversal* of the whole tree returns the list of all blocks in the order they are found.
+- Returns an list of all blockRecords from the root to the end of the tree.
+This function performs a *depth first traversal* of the whole tree returns the list of all blockRecords in the order they are found.
 #### Signature
 ```
-func (bt *BlockRecordTree) GetAllBlocks() []*BlockRecord {
+func (bt *BlockRecordTree) GetAllBlockRecords() []*BlockRecord {
 }
 ```
 #### Sample Run / Tests